 Samsung Galaxy Z Fold 3 Price

-As jaw-dropping as the features and design of the Galaxy Z Fold lineup features and design have been, they've been a bit overshadowed by the device's price.
+As jaw-dropping as the Galaxy Z Fold lineup features and design have been, they've been a bit overshadowed by the device's price.
 Making folding phones is not a cheap endeavor, as evident by what Samsung asks for these devices.

 The original Galaxy Fold debuted with a $1,980 MSRP, and a year later, the Galaxy Z Fold 2 was launched at $1,999.
 That's way more money than most people are willing to spend on a smartphone, so what can we expect from the Galaxy Z Fold 3?

-While the rumor mill hasn't said much about the Z Fold 3's price, we'd expect it to stick around the $2,000 range.
-There has been talk about a cheaper Galaxy Z Fold Lite that'll make the folding niche more accessible, but that lower price is expected to come with a few different compromises.
+There has also been talk about a cheaper Galaxy Z Fold Lite that'll make the folding niche more accessible, but that lower price is expected to come with a few different compromises.
 Even still, having a more affordable option that'll get more people in on the folding game is a good look.

 Samsung Galaxy Z Fold 3 Availability

 We can't wait to get our hands on the Galaxy Z Fold 3, but unfortunately, we likely have a while to go before that can happen.
-The Galaxy Z Fold 2 wasn't unveiled until September 2020, and given that Samsung typically sticks to a yearly update cycle for its smartphones, that suggests we'll see a Q3 release for the Fold 3 as well.
+While the Galaxy Z Fold 2 wasn't unveiled until September 2020, rumors suggest that Samsung could forego its usual annual release by at least two months this year, announcing the Z Fold 3 in July and, subsequently, releasing it in early August.

 Samsung Galaxy Z Fold 3 Design